 Scripture shows how remembrance becomes fellowship

-The New Testament grounds Communion in Jesus’ own command and in the regular worship of the early church.
+The New Testament shows how Communion grew from Jesus’ own command and the regular worship of the early church.
 As we listen to Scripture, we see Paul patiently unfold the meaning and practice of the Lord’s Supper, calling believers to examine their hearts and care for one another.
-This is part of why Scripture matters for your life.
+This is part of why Scripture matters for your life

 We read of Jesus’ institution of the meal, the church’s pattern of gathering, and the promise that Christ meets His people in grace.
 These passages invite reverence, humble joy, and unity at the table we share.